 Which is important when using a blank that isn’t white.
-It will shift your colors toward the color of your blank.
-If your blank is a shade of blue then your design will shift dramatically toward blue.
+It shifts your colors toward the color of your blank.
+If your blank is a shade of blue then your design shifts dramatically toward blue in my experience.

-For example, any yellow in your design will shift to green.
-Red will shift to purple and blue will be hard to distinguish.
+For example, any yellow in your design shifts to green.
+Red shifts to purple and blue will be hard to distinguish.
 This is why you should use an all black design with different colored blanks.

 You can still get creative with all black designs.
 Silhouettes, outlines, or vector graphics with all black or very dark colors can turn out well on different colored blanks.